aakanchhasinghofficial-cloud/student-task-manager/README.md

 # Student Task Manager

-A simple web-based task management application built using Python, Flask, HTML, CSS, JavaScript, and SQLite.
+A simple and responsive web-based task management application built using Python, Flask, HTML, CSS, JavaScript, and SQLite.

+The application allows students to create, organize, update, search, filter, and track their daily tasks through a simple web interface.

 ## Features